Elon Musk's X Corp in another legal fight over unpaid rent, this time as plaintiff

 Hill said in a letter to X in April the company was unfairly demanding rent for certain months last year after Atlas had already made payments on its new office space.

-X has faced an array of legal actions over unpaid rent and other invoices following Musk's $44 billion buyout last October.
+X has faced an array of legal actions over unpaid rent and other invoices following Musk's US$44 billion buyout last October.

-In one case, the owner of X's main office at 1355 Market Street in San Francisco sued X for more than $3.1 million in unpaid rent.
+In one case, the owner of X's main office at 1355 Market Street in San Francisco sued X for more than US$3.1 million in unpaid rent.
 X is disputing the claims in court.

 Britain's Crown Estate, which manages the property portfolio belonging to the monarchy, in January filed claims against X over alleged unpaid rent on its London headquarters.